MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 24. In the email, select the attached file to open it.

-25. In the **Your privacy option** dialog box that appears, select **Close**.
-The document opens in **Word on the Web** in a new browser tab titled **ProtectedDocument1** tab.
+25. In the **Your privacy option** window that appears, select **Close**.
+The document opens in **Word on the Web** in a new browser tab titled **ProtectedDocument1.docx** tab.
 Note how the document appears in the Reading View in **Word on the Web**.
 This is Joni's indication that she has View only permission and can't edit the document.
-Review the document, noting the watermark specified in the **Project - Falcon** policy. <br/>
+To verify this, try to select into the the document.
+Note the message that appears indicating: **Read only.
+This document is read-only.** Note the watermark specified in the **Project - Falcon** policy. <br/>

-	Once you have finished reviewing the document, close the **ProtectedDocument1** tab.
+	Once you have finished reviewing the document, close the **ProtectedDocument1.docx** tab.

 26. You will now test what happens when you attempt to open the document that was sent to your personal email address.
 Use your mobile phone or classroom PC to access your personal mailbox.
 Open the email that Holly just sent to your personal email address, and then attempt to open the attached file.